Matt Ritchie: Newcastle United

 On 1 July 2016, Ritchie signed a five-year contract with newly relegated Newcastle United, becoming the third signing under manager Rafael Benítez.
 He made his debut for the club in a 1–0 loss to Fulham, playing the full 90 minutes.
 His first goal, a penalty, came two matches later in a 4–1 win over Reading.
 From then on, Ritchie would become the club's designated penalty taker and had a 100% success rate in all competitions, converting from the spot five times.
 He was involved in two penalty related incidents over the course of the season.
 On 25 October, he refused to hand the ball to Aleksandar Mitrović, tucking it under his shirt, before scoring the third goal in a 6–0 win over Preston North End.
 On 5 April 2017, against Burton Albion, Ritchie scored a penalty, but it was not awarded due to encroachment by Dwight Gayle.
 However, referee Keith Stroud awarded a direct free kick to Burton, rather than allowing Ritchie to retake the penalty.
 Ultimately, it did not matter as he scored the winner anyway, to keep Newcastle in the promotion hunt.
 Ritchie's season was ended by suspension, when he argued with a match official after a home draw with Leeds United.
-Ritchie scored sixteen goals in all competitions, with only Gayle having netted more than the Scotsman.
+Ritchie scored sixteen goals in all competitions, with only Gayle having netted more for the club throughout the season.

 On 26 August, Ritchie assisted Ciaran Clark for the second goal of the match, as Newcastle got their first win of the season, beating West Ham United 3–0.
 He was then credited with the assists for the goals scored by Jamaal Lascelles and Christian Atsu in wins over Swansea City and Stoke City.
 On 28 November, he assisted both Newcastle goals from set-pieces in a 2–2 draw with West Bromwich Albion.
 In the second half of the season, Ritchie scored three times, all in home wins over Manchester United, Southampton and Arsenal.

 On 11 August 2018, Ritchie set up Joselu for the equaliser, in a 2–1 home loss to Tottenham Hotspur.
 He was taken off in the second half, much to his disapproval; his emotional outburst on the bench was captured on television cameras.

 In August 2019, he injured his ankle and was expected to be out of action for two months.

 In 2019–20, Ritchie celebrated goals by assertively kicking the corner flag.
-On 18 January 2020, while celebrating Isaac Hayden's match winning injury time goal against Chelsea, Ritchie, following tradition, kicked a corner flag and the flag landed into a fans groin.
+On 18 January 2020, while celebrating Isaac Hayden's match winning injury time goal against Chelsea, Ritchie, following tradition, kicked a corner flag, hitting a fan in the groin.

+On 17 February 2024, Ritchie scored his first goal since 2020, a stoppage-time equaliser in a 2–2 draw against his former club Bournemouth.

+On 29 May 2024, Newcastle announced Ritchie would be leaving when his contract expired in the summer.
+During his eight years with the club, he made 215 appearances and scored 25 goals.